Reds vs. Diamondbacks Player Props Betting Odds

 India Stats

-- India has recorded at least one hit in four straight games.
-During his last five outings he is batting .350 with two doubles, a home run and two RBI.
+- India has picked up at least one hit in five games in a row.
+During his last five outings he is batting .429 with two doubles, a home run, a walk and two RBI.

 India Recent Games